NiklasMelton/AdaptiveResonanceLib/paper.md

    selecting the optimal action and for predicting reward values.

-5. TD-FALCON [@tan2008integrating]: Temporal Difference (TD) FALCON is an extension of Reactive FALCON which utilizes the SARSA method for temporal difference reinforcement learning.
+5. TD-FALCON [@tan2008integrating]: Temporal Difference (TD) FALCON is an extension of Reactive FALCON which utilizes the SARSA (State-Action-Reward-State-Action) method for temporal difference reinforcement learning.
 TD-FALCON is the recommended model for reinforcement learning tasks.

 6. Dual Vigilance ART [@da2019dual]: Dual Vigilance ART extends an elementary ART module with a second, less restrictive vigilance parameter.
-Clusters are formed using the typical process for the underlying art module unless no resonant category is found.
-When this occurs, the less-restrictive vigilance parameter is used to determine if a near-resonant category can be found.
-If one can be found, a new cluster is formed, and the near-resonant category label is copied to the new cluster.
-If neither a resonant nor near-resonant category can be found, a new cluster and new category label are both created.
+Further, Dual Vigilance ART distinguishes between clusters and category lables by mapping clusters to category labels in a many-to-one fashion.
+Clusters are formed using the typical process for the underlying art module unless no resonant cluster is found.
+When this occurs, the less-restrictive vigilance parameter is used to determine if a near-resonant cluster can be found.
+If one can be found, a new cluster is formed, and the near-resonant cluster's category label is mapped to the new cluster.
+If neither a resonant nor near-resonant category can be found, a new cluster and new category label are both created and mapped to eachother.
 In this way, Dual Vigilance ART is capable of finding arbitrarily shaped structures as topological composites of the underlying ART geometry (i.e Hyper-ellipsoids or Hyper-boxes).

-7. SMART [@bartfai1994hierarchical]: Self-consistent Modular ART is a special case of Deep ARTMAP and an extension of ARTMAP.
+7. SMART [@bartfai1994hierarchical]: Self-consistent Modular ART (SMART) is a special case of Deep ARTMAP and an extension of ARTMAP.
 SMART permits n-many modules (in contrast to ARTMAP's 2-modules) which have vigilance parameters monotonically increasing with depth.
 By passing the same sample vector to all modules, SMART creates a self-consistent hierarchy of clusters through a divisive clustering approach.
 The number of modules and granularity at each module are both parameterizable.

 8. Deep ARTMAP: Deep ARTMAP is a novel contribution of this library.
 It generalizes SMART by permitting each module `module_i` to accept some function $f^i(x)$.
 This generalization allows the user to find hierarchical relationships between an abritrary number of functional transformations of some input data.
 When only two modules are used and $f^1(x) = target(x)$ and $f^2(x) = x$ Deep ARTMAP reduces to standard ARTMAP.
+Similarly, when the functional transformation at each layer is the identity function, Deep ARTMAP reduces to SMART.

-9. Topo ART [@tscherepanow2010topoart]: Topo ART is a topological clustering approach which uses an elementary ART module to learn a distributed cluster graph where samples can belong to multiple distinct clusters.
+9. Topo ART [@tscherepanow2010topoart]: Topo ART is a topological clustering approach which uses an elementary ART module to learn a distributed clustering graph where samples can belong to multiple distinct clusters.
 The co-resonant clusters are tracked using an adjacency matrix which describes the cluster relationships of the entire model.